builab/DomainFit/README.md

 # DomainFit
 Script to autofit domains in Chimerax

-Goal: Provided a database of proteins and an isolated electron density, find the protein that best fits the electron density geometrically
+Goal: Provided a database of proteins and an isolated electron density, and find the protein that best fits the electron density geometrically

 The program works for Linux and MacOS.
-For MacOS, a bit more modification needed.
+For MacOS, a bit more modification is needed.

 ### Software and Package Requirements
 1. **Phenix** v1.20.1 or higher (https://phenix-online.org/)